Posts

 Image

-More News About Facebook W Cable It is important to remember that the Facebook's W cable design is not finished.
-But reliable sources suggest it will originate at a Georgia or South Carolina CLS and first land at Nigeria.
-From there it will go to South Africa, probably Capetown Teracco campus.
+It is important to keep in mind that the Facebook's W cable design is not finished.
+But reliable sources suggest it will originate at a Georgia or South Carolina CLS and first land in Nigeria.
+From there the cable will go to South Africa with a POP probably at the Cape Town Terraco campus.
 Then it sails for Kenya and up from Kenya to Oman before landing at Mumbai.
-Oman is becoming a telecom hub with Ooredoo hosting the 2Africa CLS.
-I would not be surprised if they also host W. By the way, branching units may be a better way to incorporate more countries into this cable network.
+Oman is becoming an important telecom hub with Ooredoo hosting the 2Africa CLS and lower connectivity costs than the UAE.
+I would not be surprised if Ooredoo also hosts W as well.
+By the way, branching units may be a better way to incorporate more countries into this cable network.
 Yes, my hands are not steady.
-I got Cs in Art in high school. 😀
+I got Cs in Art in high school. šŸ˜€

 New Regional Subsea Cable: Egypt/Saudi Arabia.